It’s always a special moment when a new set of wheels enters the DAG India garage, but this one feels different. The…

 FIRST MONTH TAKEAWAY

-Long-term ownership is about honesty.
-The Lexus ES 300h isn’t flawless.
-Lexus’s dealership network in India remains limited, making service planning more deliberate.
-And while the hybrid excels in city conditions, driving enthusiasts may crave more drama when pushing harder.
+Long-term reports are about honesty, and here’s mine: the Lexus ES 300h isn’t perfect.
+The dealership network in India remains limited, which makes you plan service runs more carefully than you would with the German rivals.
+And while the hybrid system is supremely efficient in urban commutes, enthusiasts might crave more drama when pushing it hard.

-Still, these are small compromises for what the ES offers daily exceptional refinement, comfort, and a reduced carbon footprint without sacrificing luxury.
-Priced at ₹64 lakh for the ES 300h Exquisite and ₹69 lakh for the ES 300h Luxury, it isn’t inexpensive, but for buyers who value serenity over speed and elegance over flash, it makes a compelling case.
+But these are small trade-offs for what the ES 300h delivers in daily life refinement, comfort, and a reduced carbon footprint without compromise on luxury.
+At ₹64 lakh for the ES 300h Exquisite and ₹69 lakh for the ES 300h Luxury, it’s not cheap, but for those who value serenity over speed and elegance over flash, it makes a compelling case.

 LOOKING FORWARD

-After a month, the ES 300h has become more than just another car in the garage.
-It’s the one we reach for when traffic looks unforgiving and the day feels long.
-Over the coming weeks, it’ll face longer highway journeys and varied conditions, but for now, the Lexus ES 300h has already proven that luxury can be calming, conscious, and deeply comforting.
+A month in the ES has already become more than just another car in our fleet it has become the one we reach for when the day looks long and traffic looks worse.
+Over the next few weeks, we’ll see how it holds up on longer road trips, highway cruises, and perhaps even a monsoon run.
+For now, though, the Lexus ES 300h has already proven that luxury can be both calming and conscious.

-And in the DAG India garage, that’s a welcome addition.
+And, in the DAG India garage, that’s a welcome addition, delivering elegance without sacrificing efficiency.